SoftingIndustrial/datafeed-edge-connector/Licenses/README.md

 The application can reserve at startup a number of datapoint licenses from the license server.
 These are held by the application while it's running.
 If more datapoint licenses are needed than the reserved datapoints the application will check out more datapoint license packages from the license server.
 The **dataFEED edgeConnector** modules' scope of delivery includes a time-limited and functionally limited demo mode.
 The demo mode is started immediately once the module has been started without a valid license.
-It comes with 100 datapoints which can be used for up to 72 hours.
+It comes with 100 datapoints which can be used for up to72 hours.
 After 72 hours the the **dataFEED edgeConnector** module stops working.
 To remove the time and datapoints limitation of the demo mode the **dataFEED edgeConnector** module must be licensed.